-Public Safety Notice

-A Public Safety Notice may be issued when the crime or suspicious activity does not fall under the notification requirements set forth by the Clery or Minger Act.
+Public Safety Notice: A Public Safety Notice may be issued when the crime or suspicious activity does not fall under the notification requirements set forth by the Clery Act.
 Public Safety Notices are intended to provide the campus community with information about incidents that occur on campus, though the incidents may not be classified as a Clery Act crime, but have been deemed by officials to pose a continuing threat to the campus community.
-Public Safety Notices may also be issued for any reported crime that may have occurred off-campus and has been deemed by officials to pose a continuing threat to the campus community.
-Public Safety Notifications may be issued via the campus email network.
+Public Safety Notices may also be issued for any reported crime that may have occurred off-campus and has been deemed by officials to pose a continuing threat to the campus community and for which sufficient credible information has been received.
+Public Safety Notifications may also be issued via the campus email network.